St Mary’s Road, Nunhead

 Nunhead has a relaxed vibe with a friendly community, with a central green, playground and community centre (by AOC architects), and excellent established staples which include Ayre’s bakery and Soper’s wet-fish shop.

-Other treats include El Vermut and Mother Superior bottle shops, Goodcup, Kudu Grill, and Four Hundred rabbits (posh pizza).
-And there's a handy Co-Op with cash machine!
+Other treats include El Vermut and Mother Superior bottle shops, Goodcup, Kudu Grill, and Four Hundred rabbits (pizza).
+And there's a handy Co-Op with cash machine.
 The Old Nun’s Head is a reliable local, and Peckham Bazaar is a big favourite of ours (pan-Balkan menu) on nearby Consort Road.

-Kudu (South-African) restaurant on Queens Road - and Smokey Kudu for cocktails after - is a top-notch evening out.
-You’ll also find Beer Rebellion, Mamma Dough and Blackbird Bakery on this little stretch by QRP Station.
+Kudu (South-African) restaurant on Queens Road is a top-notch evening out.
+You’ll also find Beer Rebellion, Mamma Dough, Well & Fed and Blackbird Bakery on this little stretch by QRP Station.

 SE15’s already firmly on the des-res map, but there’s even more to come - for example The Peckham Coal Line linear park.